Undergraduate participation

 Does the proportion of undergraduate higher education students with disability vary between states and territories?

 The data in the graph and the table below show the proportion of undergraduate higher education students with disability (aged 15 and over), grouped by Australian states and territories.
-In 2021, in South Australia, 13% of undergraduate higher education students had disability, compared with 9.2% in Western Australia.
+In 2023, 15% of undergraduate higher education students in South Australia and 12% in both New South Wales and Queensland had disability.

 Source: Higher Education Statistics Collection (HESC) | Data source overview